-The information age has created a new shift in how people work.
-Before, millions of people had to make their way to the long-established “office” every day, from Monday-Friday, 9-6.
-Now, because of the invention of smartphones, laptops, and faster home internet connections, a growing number of people now telecommute to work.
-As remote work becomes increasingly more commonplace, more businesses are forming teams across states and countries.
-However, as the remote workforce grows, there are a few challenges that begin to pop up from not working in a traditional office setting.
+Advancements in communication technology have led to a new shift in how people work.
+Traditionally, millions of employers and employees made their way to the long-established “office” from Monday-Friday, 9-5.
+With the invention of smartphones, laptops, and fast home internet connections, a growing number of people now telecommute to work.
+As remote work becomes increasingly more commonplace, more businesses are forming distributed teams across states and countries.
+However, as the remote workforce grows, questions arise: What is the best way to keep remote teams connected and remote employees accountable?

-1. Work from the cloud
+1. Work with the Cloud

-2. Social Media
+2. Use Social Media

-5. Train your team in time management
+5. Train in Time Management

-You shouldn’t assume that just because someone is right for the job they are good at time management.
+You shouldn’t assume that just because someone is right for the job, they are good at managing times.
 And for employees who have mastered managing time, it wouldn’t hurt to participate as they may have the opportunity to learn new tips and tricks to make them even better at what they do.